python-jsonschema/jsonschema/docs/validate.rst

     valid, since not doing so can lead to less obvious error messages and fail in less obvious or consistent ways.
-If you know you have a valid schema already or don't care, you might prefer using the ``validate`` method directly on a specific validator (e.g. :meth:`Draft3Validator.validate`).
+If you know you have a valid schema already or don't care, you might prefer using the ``validate`` method directly on a specific validator (e.g. :meth:`Draft4Validator.validate`).

+    :argument instance: the instance to validate
+    :argument schema: the schema to validate with
-    ``cls`` is a validator class that will be used to validate the instance.
+    :argument cls: an :class:`IValidator` class that will be used to validate the instance.

+    If the ``cls`` argument is not provided, two things will happen in accordance with the specification.
+First, if the ``schema`` has a ``$schema`` property containing a known meta-schema (known by a validator registered with :func:`validates`), then the proper validator will be used.
+    The specification recommends that all schemas contain ``$schema`` properties for this reason.
+If no ``$schema`` property is found, the default validator class is :class:`Draft4Validator`.

-    By default this is a draft 3 validator.
-Any other provided positional and keyword arguments will be provided to this class when constructing a validator.
+    Any other provided positional and keyword arguments will be passed on when instantiating the ``cls``.

     :raises:
         :exc:`ValidationError` if the instance is invalid